emkcloud/obsidian-ui/docs/contents/icon.md

 ## Color

-You can customize the color of an icon using Tailwind's [text color utilities](https://tailwindcss.com/docs/color)
+You can customize the color of an icon using [Tailwind's color utilities](https://tailwindcss.com/docs/color)

 ```blade
 <x-obsidian::icon.hero.beaker class="text-black dark:text-white"/>